3N4N/luzarsblog/_posts/2020-07-04-midsommar-and-emotional-dependency.md

-The philosophy of sharing is what makes the cult work as a horror element in Midsommar because it complements the character arc of Dani as she grows from an emotionally unstable person to a healthy one (the final frame of the film shows her smiling).
+The philosophy of sharing is what makes the cult work as a horror element in Midsommar because it complements the character arc of Dani as she grows from an emotionally unstable person to a healthy one (the movie ends with a shot of her smiling).

 ## Closing Arguments

-Enough talk, now to the thesis statement: Midsommar is about the urgency of sharing and connecting.
-The scene where Dani is held by the young women as she cries and grieves is the thematic focus of the movie.
+Midsommar is about the urgency of sharing and connecting.
+The scene where Dani is held by the young women of the cult as she cries and grieves is the thematic focus of the movie.